hanabi/hanabi.github.io/other-conventions/BGA.md

 * In my group, it is a two step process:
   * If one of the new cards introduced was on the chop, then it is a *Chop Focus Play Clue*.
   * Otherwise, it is a *Left-most Play Clue*.
 * Why do this?
-Notice that having this convention turned on compliments *Finesses*.
+Notice that having this convention compliments *Finesses*.
 Our group has a wide variety of *Finesses* and *Bluffs*, so it is easy to "get" fresh cards, but more difficult to "get" cards on chop.

 ### Color Saves - Added